Course Description:

 Lecture Slides: Network Layer Addressing (PPT, PDF), Link Layer Addressing (PPT, PDF)

-Readings: Section 4.4, 5.4 (Kurose and Ross); Section 5.6 (Tanenbaum)
+Readings: Section 4.4, 5.4 (Kurose and Ross); Section 5.6 (Tanenbaum) - Application Layer (1.5 weeks)

 Service requirements, WWW, HTTP, Electronic Mail, Domain Name System, Socket programming